mclemcrew/GSoC25/content/journal/gsoc_final_report.md

 ### Example: Working Generated Expert

-Here's an actual expert function generated by the system from the description "particles are attracted to the center of the screen":
+Here's an expert function generated by the system from the description "_particles are attracted to the center of the screen_":

 ```python
 @ti.func